Welcome!

 Meta

-• Designed and implemented an application-aware communication (NCCL) autotuner for large-scale AI workloads
+• Prototyped an application-aware NCCL autotuner for large-scale AI workloads on NCCLX, Meta’s internal (now public) fork of NCCL

 Argonne National Laboratory

-• Earned perpetual external funding from ANL for the remainder of my Ph.D
+• Earned continuous external funding from ANL for the remainder of my Ph.D.

 Sample Research Projects